Askuno API.

 Returns the neutral multi-source bounty catalog visible to Askuno.
 Candidate results are read-only; external claims, registration, PR submission, payment handling, and live credit authority remain separately gated.

-Activate a candidate for Askuno work
+Register a candidate for Askuno-managed work

 /api/admin/bounties/candidates/register

 Operator-only route.
-It dry-runs by default, previews the internal activation packet, and writes only Askuno bounty state when dry_run=false.
+It dry-runs by default, previews the internal registration packet, and writes only Askuno bounty state when dry_run=false.
 It performs no GitHub write, external bounty claim, payment action, banking action, or live credit-authority change.

 Legacy mission compatibility